 In towns along the way, the local police normally facilitate getting the Pan Am cars through quickly.
 Watch out for spectators.
 You do not want to hit a spectator, a local’s car, or donkey!
 You buy what you hit.

 Try to stay with other Pan Am cars in the transit stages, but do your own navigating.
 The Mexican Carrera crews usually know where they’re going.
 Keep bottled water and some snacks in your car.
-Also carry at least 2500 pesos ($200 USD) in small bills and coins for gas, toll roads, food, tips, and repairs.
-Many gasoline stations do not take credit cards or it slows down the transaction.
+Also carry around 6000 pesos ($315 USD) in small bills and coins for gas, toll roads, food, tips, and repairs.
+(Most places will take USD, too.)
+Most gasoline stations take credit cards but it slows down the transaction.
+Use cash.
 Carry your passport, driver’s license, credit card, etc. in a safe place.
 If you have special medical needs, wear a medical ID bracelet.
 If you are allergic to any medication, mark it on your helmet and driving suit.

 Watch out for the “topes!”
-Topes (tow-pays) are speed bumps.
+Topes (say tow-pays) are speed bumps.
 Every Mexican town has them, and some are immense!
 This is why you do not want to lower your car.
 Normally, you can slow down and go across them at an angle without scraping.
-Some cars have skid bars on the front end to slide the car over.
+Most cars have skid bars or plates on the front end to slide the car over.
 The local children will stand by the topes, because they know you will slow down.
 So watch for them crossing the road.
 Most of the topes are listed in the Route Book.
 However, sometimes they will add and remove them without warning.

 Yes.
-There was a time that just about any mechanically sound car made from 1940 through 1965 could compete and finish the Pan Am, if prepared properly and driven prudently.
+There was a time that just about any mechanically sound car made from 1940 through 1972 could compete and finish the Pan Am, if prepared properly and driven prudently.
 Those days are pretty much over.
 Safety rules have increased significantly over the past decade, and the race has grown more professional and faster.
 Read the rules, such as they are, carefully before buying or building a car for this event.
 All cars and modification must comply with the rules and are subject to the approval of the Organizers and the inspectors at the beginning of the race.
 No one can give you a guarantee before the race that your car will pass tech.
-Cars that run in the event should be “street legal” (lights, horns, etc.) in most states.
+Cars that run in this event and the Chihuahua Express should be “street legal” (lights, horns, flashers, turn signals, wipers, etc.).

-Read the rules carefully and consult with the North American Coordinator or the office in Mexico City before you buy or build a car for this event.
+Read the rules carefully and consult with the Pan-Am office in Mexico City before you buy or build a car for this event.
+It is recommended that you get the design of your roll cage approved before welding it in the car.

-There are nine regular classes of cars, which are divided into two big groups: "Pan-Am Competition" and "Historic."
+There are nine regular classes of cars in the Pan-Am, which are divided into two big groups: "Pan-Am Competition" and "Historic."
 There is also an Exhibition class and a Historic Rally class for FIA certified car with full roll cages.
-Hot Rods may be entered in the Competition Class
+Hot Rods (up to 305c.i. engines) may be entered in the Competition Class Sports Mayor, with the approval of the organizers

 PAN-AM COMPETITION CLASS.
 Cars made from 1940 through 1954 are eligible for the "PAN-AM" or “Competition” group.
 They are allowed significant modifications.
 The fastest class, Turismo Mayor (coupes and sedans), runs NASCAR level engines (up to 366 c.i. for V8s), semi-tubed bodies, coil-over suspensions, long trailing-arm or multi-link rear suspensions, etc. They are purpose-built racing cars that just look like old cars.
 It will cost $85,000 to $175,000 to build a competitive car in this class.
-Sports Mayor and Menor are two classes for two-seater sports cars made from 1940-1954, you can also install modern engines and modify the cars significantly.
+Sports Mayor (over 2000 cc) and Menor (under 2000 cc) are two classes for two-seater cars made from 1940-1954, you can also install more modern engines and modify these cars significantly.

 ORIGINAL PAN AM.
 There is a separate class for Original Pan Am cars--essentially stock cars made from 1940 through 1954.
 Some later, original cars may also qualify.
 Replicas are allowed and should have the same body material and the basic configuration as the original car.
-This class requires period engines, original steering and suspension, and period appearance, but also allows disc brakes, electronic ignition, plus other upgrades that make the cars safer and more dependable.
+This class requires period engines, original steering and suspension, and period appearance, but also allows disc brakes, electronic ignition, plus other upgrades, like modern spindles, that make the cars safer and more dependable.

 In more detail, the Pan Am classes are:

 (1) Original Pan Am: cars like those that ran the original race in 1950-1954 – with modifications for safety (like four-wheel disc brakes), and dependability (12 volt systems, dual brakes systems, improved ignitions, and better cooling).
-Because the Organizers want these cars to keep up with the pace, they have been accorded a lot of slack.
+Because the Organizers want these cars to keep up with the race's fast pace, they have been cut a lot of slack.
 In fact, some of them blur the line between OPA and Competition.
+No mods of the exterior of body are allowed, even vented rear windows.

 (2) Turismo Production – coupes and sedans, 1940-1954, 305 c.i. limit for V8s, specified performance modifications.